Where Hegel Screwed Up

 This isn't meant to be an academic exercise, so the many complications that logicians are aware of in this area have had to be ignored.

-Four much more detailed and technical analyses of Hegel's errors can be found here, here, here and here; their disastrous political implications are explored here.
+I have posted four much more detailed and technical analyses of Hegel's errors here, here, here and here.
+The disastrous political implications of 'the dialectic' (upside down or 'the right way up') have been explored here.